 Online Tools for Instructional Continuity

 Emergencies related to severe weather or a health crisis can result in missed class time for students and instructors.
-UNM recommends the following to keep a main campus or branch class going if you or students can’t safely get to class.
-UNM recognizes that not all students and faculty will be able to access the internet regularly in some emergency contexts; we encourage students and faculty to communicate about possible alternative formats.
+Not all students and faculty will be able to access the internet regularly in some emergency contexts.

 Faculty have many options for supporting instruction, in person and online.
+For the Fall 2021 semester, classes with students who plan to attend entirely online must be scheduled as an Online or Hybrid course.
 This page provides some quick-start documents for using institutionally supported tools for online media, web conferencing, and instruction.
-Through collaboration between IT Academic Technologies, the Center for Teaching and Learning / Center for Digital Learning, UNM Online, and others, there are a variety of support resources to get you started.
+Through collaboration between IT Academic Technologies, the Center for Teaching and Learning, UNM Online, and others, there are a variety of support resources to get you started.
 Need a little personalized help?
-Webinars, drop in Virtual Consultations, phone support and much moire is available.
+Webinars, drop in Virtual Consultations, phone support and much more is available.
 See the "Getting Help and Support" section at the bottom of this page.

 Consistent communication strategies help avoid confusion.
 Much of this may already be included in your syllabus, but you may need supplemental tools to support academic continuity in an emergency.

 UNM Learn provides a one-stop location for course information and communication, including feedback, discussion, course email, and announcements.
-We recommend setting up your course in UNM Learn if you have not already done so.
-The Center for Digital Learning has some good videos for getting started in UNM Learn and this Where to Start Guide.
-They have also created a basic Blackboard Learn template including a Zip file and instructions to help you get started quickly.
+We recommend setting up your course in UNM Canvas if you have not already done so.

 Other Tips for Online Communication